Menu

 But project data is completely flexible: there’s no limit to what you can build!
 Let’s choose project status as the data baseline to create some interesting reports.

 Taking this baseline, note that we’re moving from reports about one project to reports across projects.
-Depending on how many projects you include, this could be a comparison between disparate projects, a program level report or even a portfolio level report, in case you have included all your projects.
+Depending on how many projects you include, this could be a comparison between disparate projects, a program-level report, or even a portfolio-level report if you have included all your projects.

 For this purpose, I’m going to define my status taxonomy as follows: ACTIVE, SUSPENDED, CLOSED, BAD PAYER, PROSPECT, RENEWAL.
-Although I may add new statuses as I encounter new business situations, as a matter of principle I will classify all my projects under one and only one of these situations.
+Although I may add new statuses as I encounter new business situations, I will classify all my projects under one and only one of these situations.

-First of all, we define a new Projectrak field to store Project's status:
+First of all, we define a new Projectrak field to store the project's status:

 how to define a project status in jira

-With this possible options, as shown in following figure:
+With these possible options, as shown in the following figure:

 How to edit project field status in Jira with Profields